mandanasmi/torch-rl/README.md

 An example of use of `torch_rl.DictList` is given in the `preprocess_obss` functions of `utils/format.py`.

-An example of implementation of `torch_rl.RecurrentACModel` abstract class is defined in `model.py`
+An example of implementation of `torch_rl.Recurrentbase_model` abstract class is defined in `model.py`

 Examples of `preprocess_obss` functions are given in `utils/format.py`.